 Flavor Intensity – 7 | Flavor Quality – 9 | True to Flavor – 8

 Yum!
 Yum, yum, yum.
 This Black Cherry Vanilla sparkling water is incredible.
-If I close my eyes while drinking this seltzer, I can see literal rainbows.
+If I close my eyes while drinking it, I can see literal rainbows.
 It reminds me of hot summer days and amusement parks.
 I think Wegmans was going for a black cherry vanilla coke flavor, but it tastes more like a cream soda.
 It is very vanilla prominent, smelling and tasting strongly of vanilla bean.
 No complaints from me, I’m a vanilla queen (in terms of flavor!!!).
 The cherry taste is subtle but lovely – no cherry cough drops here!
 Good flavors only.
 This sparkling water is truly delicious, especially when it is ice cold, so whip out your koozies for this one!

 Flavor Intensity – 5 | Flavor Quality – 9 | True to Flavor – 8

 I love everything ginger, so I expected to love this Ginger sparkling water.
 And I do!
 It has a gentle ginger spice and sweetness, it goes down incredibly smoothly, and there is no strong aftertaste.
-This seltzer is subtly spicy and leaves small tingles in the tip of your tongue.
+This flavor is subtly spicy and leaves small tingles in the tip of your tongue.
 It definitely tastes more like ginger ale than ginger root, and smells like Schweppes Ginger Ale.
 I think that if you like either ginger root or ginger ale, you will like this drink.

 3. Lemon Lime